 Our motto is: “Building Bridges – Connecting People!”
 With our books we want to present new perspectives to our readers to show alternatives to the real world “behind the curtain of the obvious”.

+"Read what the world tells you!"
 In our list we place value on offering literature to our young readers which is more than just “easy reading”.
 We like to offer platforms to German speaking authors and illustrators.
 To provide our readers with the width of the world(-literature) of course we also do cooperate with many foreign publishing companies and agencies.
 We focus on literature from Belgium and the Netherlands as much as books from Scandinavia and the English speaking world.

 Pippa and Pelle are two little dwarves who love to spend their time in nature and exploring their surroundings.
 A delightful board book including lovey child-oriented rhymes for the youngest children.
 Drescher’s unique style brings life to this colourful board book.
 This is volume one of a series covering the four seasons.